Stourbridge Lion: History

 The boiler was stored again and eventually acquired by the Smithsonian Institution in 1890.
 A few other parts that are believed to have been from the Stourbridge Lion are also preserved, but their authenticity is questioned.
 These other parts may have come from one or more of the locomotive's sister engines.
 The museum has made a few attempts to rebuild the locomotive with the parts that remain.
 However, with the parts' origins still in question, and the lack of a few other key parts, the locomotive's reconstruction has never been completed.
-The boiler and assembled parts are currently on display at the B&O Railroad Museum in Baltimore.
+The boiler and assembled parts are currently on display at the National Museum of Railroad History & Innovation in Baltimore.

 The D&H built their own replica of the Stourbridge Lion in 1932 from plans that were made based on the parts remaining in existence.
 The Wayne County Historical Society Museum contains a full-scale replica of the Stourbridge Lion, and is home to many related photographs and artifacts.
 This museum is in a small brick building on Main Street, Honesdale, Pennsylvania, which was once the D&H Canal's company office, and is where the Stourbridge Lion began its inaugural run.